biondi11/House_Price_Prediction/README.md

 # House_Price_Prediction
-House Price Prediction with Linear and Logistic Regression Feature Engineering of a machine learning model to project a report of residential homes in Ames Iowa.
+House Price Prediction with Linear and Logistic Regression.
+Feature Engineering of a machine learning model to project a pricing report of residential homes in Ames Iowa.